-Item Description Product Name Name of the product (may not match with the P/N or order code).
-Product Type Type of the product (may be N/A or the same as the Product Name).
+Item Description Product Type Type of the product (may be N/A or the same as the Product Name).
 Firmware Version Information about the firmware version.
 Serial Number Serial number of the router (in case of N/A is not available).
 Hardware UUID 1 Unique HW identifier for the device.
 Product Revision 1 Manufactured product revision number.
 Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation).
-CPU Usage CPU usage value (turn on the refresh in the top right corner).
-Memory Usage Memory usage value (turn on the refresh in the top right corner).
-RTC Battery RTC battery state.
-Supply Voltage Supply voltage of the router.
-Temperature Temperature in the router.
 Time Current date and time.
 Uptime Indicates how long the router is used.
-Licenses Link to the list of open source software components of the firmware together with their license type.
-Click on the license type to see the license text.
+Table 4: System Information

-Table 3: System Information
+Table 4: System Information